The Skin Microbiome

 What microorganisms make up the skin microbiome?

 Staphylococcus and Corynebacterium, the most abundant bacterial residents in moist skin sites, thrive because of the high humidity in these niches, such as the navel and inner elbow.
 This preferentially supports the establishment of aerobic species like Staphylococcus hominis and S. epidermis.
-These commensal staphylococci have been of great interest to research scientists due to their ability to secrete lantibiotics2, a class of antimicrobials capable of disrupting the cell membrane of Gram-positive bacteria like the pathogenic Staphylococcus aureus.
-Commensal staphylococci have also been shown to directly interact with host cells in a beneficial manner.
-For example, S. hominis species can produce metabolites that enhance the tight junction functions of the epidermis6, the top layer of the skin.
+These commensal staphylococci have been of great interest to research scientists due to their ability to secrete lantibiotics, a class of antimicrobials capable of disrupting the cell membrane of Gram-positive bacteria like the pathogenic Staphylococcus aureus.2 Commensal staphylococci have also been shown to directly interact with host cells in a beneficial manner.
+For example, S. hominis species can produce metabolites that enhance the tight junction functions of the epidermis, the top layer of the skin.6

 - Mechanisms of active antagonism by established commensal microbes inhibit the growth of invasive species through the production of antimicrobials such as bacteriocins and effector compounds.